RBA Rate Rises in 2026: What to Expect and How to Prepare

 2. Consider refinancing

-If your current rate is above 6.5%, you're probably paying too much.
-Banks are competing hard for new customers right now, and you can often get a better deal by switching.
+If your current rate is above 6.
+5%, you're paying too much.
+Banks are competing hard for new customers right now, and you often get a better deal by switching.

 Fixed rates let you lock in your interest rate for 1-5 years.
 If you think variable rates are going up, fixing now could save you money.